syncfusion-content/blazor-docs/blazor/input-mask/mask-configuration.md

 ## Prompt Placeholder

 By default, non-filling blank spaces in the mask are replaced with empty string in the Value property.
-You can change that prompt placeholder by using [PromptPlaceholder]() property.
+You can change that prompt placeholder by using [PromptPlaceholder](https://www.syncfusion.com/blazor-components/blazor-input-mask) property.

-Set the Null value to the PromptPlaceholder property when you don't want to use this character in the Value property.
+Set the `Null` value to the PromptPlaceholder property when you don't want to use this character in the [Value](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Inputs.SfMaskedTextBox.html#Syncfusion_Blazor_Inputs_SfMaskedTextBox_Value) property.

-**Limitation >**
-PromptPlaceholder will apply to the Value property when you have enabled the EnableLiterals property.
+>PromptPlaceholder will apply to the [Value](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Inputs.SfMaskedTextBox.html#Syncfusion_Blazor_Inputs_SfMaskedTextBox_Value) property when you have enabled the [EnableLiterals](https://www.syncfusion.com/blazor-components/blazor-input-mask) property.

 {% highlight Razor %}